skupperproject/skupper-example-kafka/README.md

 ## Step 8: Run the client program

+Use the `kubectl run` command to execute the client program in the public namespace, connecting to the Kafka cluster in the private namespace.

 Console for _public_:

 ~~~ shell
 kubectl run client --attach --rm --restart Never --image quay.io/skupper/kafka-example-client --env BOOTSTRAP_SERVERS=cluster1-kafka-brokers:9092
 ~~~

+To see the client code running here, look in the [`client` subdirectory](client) of this project.

 ## Cleaning up